yzhang31-page/yzhang31-page.github.io/projects.md

 ## Current Projects

-**I have a <span style="color: red;">PhD scholarship</span> for a potential candidate working on Experiential Learning in Virtual Museums.** The student will be awarded a PhD degree from the University of Liverpool (UK) upon successful completion of the program.
+**I have a <span style="color: red;">PhD scholarship</span> for a potential candidate working on a project related to Virtual Reality Education Technology for Smart Museums.** The student will be awarded a PhD degree from the University of Liverpool (UK) upon successful completion of the program.

-**I am recruiting <span style="color: red;">research assistants</span> for my research projects.** Qualified RAs will be paid based on the XJTLU student salary standard.
+**I am also recruiting <span style="color: red;">research assistants</span> for my research projects.** Qualified RAs will be paid based on the XJTLU student salary standard.

 If you have experience and interest in the above positions, please feel free to send me an email: yue.li@xjtlu.edu.cn.